roblaing/webgames/ricerocks/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
 target.addEventListener(type, listener [, options]);</a>

-so you start in a maze of twisty little passages, all alike.
+placing you in a maze of twisty little passages, all alike.

 <h3>What is the <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget">event target?</a></h3>